feddrik360/Food-recipe/README.md

 for these type of users as they will have a wide range of recipes to select from.
 The user will have full access to all the ingredients, instructions and an image so that they know exactly what to and what the recipe is meant to look like.
-If the user decides that they would like to change something about the recipe, they would be able to do so as the website does allow each recipe to be edited.
+If the user decides that they would like to change something about the recipe, they would be able to do so as the website allows each recipe to be modified through the ‘EDIT’ button at the bottom of the recipe.

-###Features
+### Features
 Add a recipe - This can be done by clicking on the "Add Recipe" option on the navbar.